Euclid Avenue Gallery

 Dual opening receptions, Friday, January 24 at 5:30 – 8:00 p.m. with Nate Ricciuto

 The Artist Talks: Lisa Walcott, 6:15 p.m. in the Euclid Avenue Gallery

 The Artist Talks: Nate Ricciuto, 7:00 p.m. in the Main Gallery

 Specifically feeble and precisely precarious, my work translates elements of daily life.
 Moods, guilt, sensations, monotony, accumulation and change are given bodies in objects and movement.
-Spaces of the mind are realized in physical form and daydreams animated.
-Up close and in combination they begin to represent the fluidity and contradictions of the everyday.
+Spaces of the mind are realized in physical form and daydreams animated in real space.
+Up close and in combination, these pieces begin to represent the fluidity and contradictions of the everyday.

 Lisa Walcott is a Midwest-based artist.
-She received her MFA in Sculpture from Cranbrook Academy of Art in 2010, and has since created and exhibited her work nationally including Land of Tomorrow in Louisville, KY, ACRE Projects in Chicago, IL and The Eli and Edythe Broad Art Museum in East Lansing, MI.
-Her work grapples with and makes light of the perils of daily life using kinetic sculpture, installation, drawing and photography.
+She received her MFA in Sculpture from Cranbrook Academy of Art in 2010 and has since created and exhibited her work nationally including Land of Tomorrow in Louisville, KY, Sadie Halie Projects in Minneapolis, MN and The Eli and Edythe Broad Art Museum in East Lansing, MI.
+She has attended residencies at Ox-Bow School of Art, ACRE and Three Walls.
+Walcott teaches sculpture classes at Hope College in Holland, MI.
+Her work grapples with and makes light of the perils of daily life using kinetic sculpture, installation, drawing, and photography.

 Visit Lisa Walcott’s website.

 Cleveland, OH 44106